Table Of Contents

 It is still worth noting that each platform has a slight advantage over the other, particularly in terms of pricing.

 The difference in pricing can save you thousands or increase your monthly cloud bill.
-This guide compares Azure vs AWS pricing in more detail, including pricing models and what service plans are comparable and which aren’t.
+This guide compares Azure vs. AWS pricing in more detail, including pricing models and what service plans are comparable.

 The prices we’ve shared here are accurate as of the date we’ve published this guide.
 To stay up-to-date on cloud service pricing, we recommend checking the official AWS and Azure pricing pages or using CloudZero Advisor to choose the best AWS instances based on pricing, type, size, service, and more.